preactjs/preact-www/content/en/guide/v11/options.md

 ---
-name: Option Hooks
+title: Option Hooks
-description: 'Preact has several option hooks that allow you to attach callbacks to various stages of the diffing process.'
+description: Preact has several option hooks that allow you to attach callbacks to various stages of the diffing process
 ---

 # Option Hooks

 Callbacks for plugins that can change Preact's rendering.

-Preact supports a number of different callbacks that can be used to observe or change each stage of the rendering process, commonly referred to as "Option Hooks" (not to be confused with [hooks](/guide/v11/hooks)).
+Preact supports a number of different callbacks that can be used to observe or change each stage of the rendering process, commonly referred to as "Option Hooks" (not to be confused with [hooks](/guide/v10/hooks)).
 These are frequently used to extend the feature-set of Preact itself, or to create specialized testing tools.
 All of our addons like `preact/hooks`, `preact/compat` and our devtools extension are based on these callbacks.

 This API is primarily intended for tooling or library authors who wish to extend Preact.

 ---

-<div><toc></toc></div>
+<toc></toc>

 ---